Virdio

 02

-I started testing prototypes with our internal advisory board of fitness trainers and physicians.
-What emerged was a turning point: the mobile phone, the easiest way for users to access the app, was inherently the worst platform for the core AR workout experience.
+I tested prototypes with our internal advisory board of fitness trainers and physicians.
+The turning point: the mobile phone, our easiest entry point, was inherently the worst platform for the core AR workout.

 Mobile AR workout: condensed metrics, minimal toolbar